The Inefficiencies in Interviewing – What’s Not Working Anymore, and How We Can Fix It

 Take, for instance, Google.
 Known for its cutting-edge approach to technology and business, Google still isn’t immune to these challenges.
 Despite handling millions of applications with a thorough multi-stage interview process, the sheer volume and intensity of this approach can lead to significant expenditure of time and resources.

 And this isn’t an isolated issue.
 The inefficiencies in interviewing impose substantial costs on companies globally, and many of those with fewer resources than giants like Google.
-New benchmarking data from the Society for Human Resource Management (SHRM) reveals the average hiring expense is approximately $4,700 per employee, highlighting the financial burden of recruitment efforts on organizational budgets.
-Moreso, the average time-to-hire rates often extend over 44 days (CNBC), which can lead to significant productivity and revenue losses during this period.
+New benchmarking data from the Society for Human Resource Management’s report on average hiring costs reveals the average hiring expense is approximately $4,700 per employee, highlighting the financial burden of recruitment efforts on organizational budgets.
+Moreso, the average time-to-hire rates often extend over 44 days, as reported by CNBC’s analysis of hiring timelines, which can lead to significant productivity and revenue losses during this period.

 These figures clearly illustrate the significant amount of time and money that organizations invest into their interview processes.
 Such expenditures can profoundly impact a company's financial health and its capacity to respond quickly to market changes or opportunities for growth.
 The need for improved recruitment efficiencies is clear and it’s directly aimed at reducing both the duration and cost of the interview process, without undermining the quality of new hires.